pliantmeerkat/CV/README.md

   - Willingness to learn and commitment to improvment
   - Receptivness to feedback, many files/ applications are written poorly yet I still share them in order to find new ways to         improve

-#### High Pressure Situations/ Teamwork
+### High Pressure Situations/ Teamwork

-Working well under pressure is a skill that has taken years to devellop, only by entering difficult situations and streaching my physical and emotional capablities to their limits have W been able to add this to my perverbial toolset.
+Working well under pressure is a skill that has taken years to devellop, only by entering difficult situations and streaching my physical and emotional capablities to their limits have I been able to add this to my perverbial toolset.
 Like all skills these are constantly in a state of devellopment, and I believe that by entering suitably challenging and engaging employment I will best be able to continue my personal and developmental growth.

-##### Examples
+#### Examples

-###### Expirienced skiier and mountaineer:
+#### Expirienced skiier and mountaineer:

   - Staying calm is essential, as even the slightest lapse in concentration can at times result in potentially life threaterning consequences.
   - maintaining effeicient coordination: relaying important infomation (snow condition, cravesce locations, cornices etc.), setting pitches/ belays, walking apline style.
   - several years of climbing instruction volunteering in my late teens.
   - staying patient when things go wrong, and making sensible and well informed decisions, such as turning back when weather conditions become problematic.
   - taking on feedback and learning on the job: much of my current knowledge was gained by embarking on trips with expireienced individuals/ guides, where I have been able learn key mountain skills in a safe and secure environment.

+#### Makers academy team projects

 ## Education